lulu70/react-hover-animation/README.md

   - `initial`: The initial style.
   - `onHover`: The style on hover.
 - <span id="reset">`reset`</span>: A boolean that will reset the [default behavior](#default-behavior).
+- <span id="animation-config">`animaionConfig`</span>: Config for the animation, can be either a regular [react-spring-config-object](https://www.react-spring.io/docs/hooks/api/#configs) or a string with the name of one of the [react-spring-config-presets](https://www.react-spring.io/docs/hooks/api/#presets) (default, gentle, wobbly, stiff, slow, molasses).

 ### Usage with props